 Even though motors and VFDs are extremely important for OEMs, some do not have a resident motor and drive engineer on staff to help select the best models or run tests to understand the performance of the products being considered.
-Instead, OEMs regularly rely on motor and VFD manufacturers for advice.
-While manufacturers are knowledgeable and provide solutions, they may not always take an independent view or consider options outside of their own offerings.
 Sometimes, a third party is needed that has the resources and time to conduct testing that validates motor and VFD performance, such as speed, torque, vibration, noise, operating temperature, reliability and efficiency.

 Motor and VFD validation involves analyzing and testing the products an OEM is considering or currently using.
 Here are some scenarios in which it might be pursued:

 - Replacing an existing motor or VFD with a less expensive one.
 OEMs may want to know whether potential new products perform as well as their existing motor or VFD, which can act as a baseline.
 Validation compares products and can identify differences that may impact machine performance and warranty periods.

 - Developing a new product.
 OEMs undergoing new product development likely would not have an existing motor or VFD to use as a baseline.
 Here, validation would involve comparing several motor or VFD manufacturers being considered.